-However, that’s a great place to be, because, what that means is that I get to share my journey with you.
+That’s a great place to be, however, because what that means is that I get to share my journey with you.
 I get to experiment and let you in on what’s working for me, and just as important; what’s not working for me.

 The new niche does make me a little uncomfortable, but I hear that’s usually a good thing.
 If a new undertaking scares you a little, it should provide you with the opportunity to grow, to learn, to make mistakes, and adapt accordingly.

-In short, I think this will mean “cutting off the fat”.
-I’m going to leave up all the content I’ve published to date, but from here on out I want to focus in on the Music Entrepreneurship angle.
+I think it’s time to “cut off the fat”.
+I’m going to keep all the content I’ve published to date, but from here on out I want to focus in on the Music Entrepreneurship angle.
 Since I’ve started writing and creating content for so many other blogs and sites, I think it’s in my best interest to define a specific focus for each.

 If you’re wondering why I didn’t get around to publishing a podcast episode last week, check out the article I wrote about my weekend.
 It was a bit of an adventure.

 If you’re looking for all the latest information on music entrepreneurship, and you’d like to explore this subject in more detail, we recommend checking out David Andrew Wiebe’s latest book, The Essential Guide to Music Entrepreneurship: 2018 Edition.